logicly-au/pmhc-mds-user-documentation/doc/users.rst

 #.
 Navigate to the **Users** tab
 #.
 Click on the **Invites** tab
 #.
 Click on the user's email in blue displayed within the table
 #.
-Depending on the status of the previous invitation:
+Depending on the status of the previous invitation, you can:

-   * For **Pending** invitations you will need to 'Revoke Invitation'.
-Click 'Revoke' to confirm that you are sure you want to delete this active invite. (or click the **Cancel** button if you decide not to revoke this invite)
+   * **Pending** - click **Revoke Invitation** to inactivate the pending invite.
+Click 'Revoke' to confirm that you are sure. (or click the 'Cancel' button if you decide not to revoke this invite)
-   * For **Expired** invitations you will need to 'Delete Invitation'.
-Click 'Delete' to confirm that you are sure you want to delete this expired invite. (or click the **Cancel** button if you decide not to delete this invite)
+   * **Expired** - click **Delete Invitation** to delete the expired invite.
+Click 'Delete' to confirm that you are sure. (or click the 'Cancel' button if you decide not to delete this invite)
+   * **Accepted** - click **Delete Invitation'** to manually remove the accepted invite from this list.
+Click 'Delete' to confirm that you are sure. (or click the 'Cancel' button if you decide not to delete this invite)

-*Please note: Once a previous invitation has been deleted, you can then send a new invitation to the user.* See: :ref:`delete-invite`.
+*Please note: Once a previous pending invitation has been revoked, you can then send a new invitation to the user.*

 .. _view-role: